 Previews for more OEMs

 Tired of Pixel users having all the fun when it comes to Android previews?
 It seems like Google felt the same way, as it opened Android Pie previews to a few third-party devices too.
-And it looks like the initiative will expand when Android Q gets pushed out.
+And the initiative has expanded with Android Q.

 The news comes after a Google developer suggested to XDA last year that improvements to the GSI (generic system image) — a key component behind Project Treble — could result in more devices gaining access to Android previews.
 Additionally, the developer said there might be a way to test-drive the GSI (essentially a stock Android ROM) without flashing your phone.